markus-roe/sharepoint/README.md

 This PowerShell script provides a set of utilities for managing file versions within a SharePoint document library.
 The script connects to a SharePoint online site and allows the user to perform various operations such as:

-- Listing all versions of files in a specified library.
+- Listing versions of files in a selected library.
-- Deleting file versions below a certain version number.
+- Preserving the latest N versions and deleting the rest.
 - Switching between different SharePoint libraries.
+- Paginated view for library selection.
+- Logging operations.

 ## Functions